 Featuring Abu Simbel

-Delve into vibrant Cairo, encounter ancient wonders from the Great Pyramids to Abu Simbel, and sail to the temples of the Nile on a 3-night cruise from Aswan to Luxor.
+Experience the vibrant soul of Cairo and encounter ancient wonders from the Pyramids of Giza to Abu Simbel.
+Then sail to the temples of the Nile on a 3-night cruise from Aswan to Luxor.

 Tour Details